-Check one: Prescription School

-School Address Name of Student Dirth

-Name of Student Date of i DII (II

-IN ORDER TO KEEP THIS STUDENT SCHOOL PERFORMANCE, IT IS NEC

-NOTE: Please Complete a Separate Form for each Medication

-PRESCRIBER INSTRUCTIONS:

-Prescribing Health Care Clinician ı (print) Phon e

-Medication Dosage, Time, and Method of A

-Expected Dates for Administrati

-List Any Possible Adverse Reacti ions That Should Be Rep orted to Health Care Clinician:

-☐ Check here if serious reaction☐ Check here if serious reaction☐ Student has been instructed, administer his/her emergency can occur even when m understands and has dei edication is adı ministered properly.
-Special handling instructions NOTE: The health care clinician may administration of the medication.
-Ho Signature of Health Care Clinicia Date Phone PARENT'S PERMISSION I hereby give my permission for my child (named above) to receive medication during school hours.
-This medication has been prescribed by a licensed physician or other health care clinician.
-I hereby release the Board of Education and their agents and employees from any and all liability that may result from my child taking the prescribed medication.
-Signature of Parent or Guardian Date (SCHOOL USE ONLY) Name and title of person(s) desi ☐ Student has demonstrated to the s Content reviewed by: chool nurse the skill to self a dminister his/her o emergency medication.
-Signature of School Health Nurs e Date Withdrawal of authorization was made in writing (attach note from pare nts) Date
+Ch Check one: Prescription Non-Prescription ,01100E School School Address Name of StudentDate of Birth N ORDER TO KEEP THIS STUDENT IN OPTIMUM HEALTH AND TO HELP MAINTAIN MAXPERFORMANCE, IT IS NECESSARY THAT MEDICATION BE GIVEN DURING SCHOOL HO NO NOTE: Please Complete a Separate Form for each Medication PR PRESCRIBER INSTRUCTIONS: Pre Prescribing Health Care Clinician (print) Phone Ме MedicationDiagnosis Do Dosage, Time, and Method of Administration Exp Expected Dates for Administration Lis List Any Possible Adverse Reactions That Should Be Reported to Health Care Clinicia n: Check here if serious reaction can occur if medication is not given exactly as prescribed.
+Check here if serious reaction can occur even when medication is administered properly.
+Student has been instructed, understands and has demonstrated the skill to self administer his her emergency medication.
+Sp Special handling instructions NOTE: The health care clinician may use another format (computer printout, letter, e administration of the medication.
+However, ALL information requested above must b Sig Signature of Health Care Clinician Date Ph one me oth PARENT'S PERMISSION I hereby give my permission for my child (named above) to re medication during school hours.
+This medication has been prescribed by a licensed p other health care clinician.
+I hereby release the Board of Education and their agents a from any and all liability that may result from my child taking the prescribed medicati hysician or nd employees Sig Signature of Parent or Guardian Date Phone (SCHOOL USE ONLY) Name and title of person(s) designated by principal to administer medication: Student has demonstrated to the school nurse the skill to self administer his/her medication.
+Content reviewed by: emergency Sig Signature of School Health Nurse Date Wi Withdrawal of authorization was made in writing (attach note from parents)